26 Best Things to Do in Bainbridge Island WA 2026

 Spend time watching the plays, live events, and performing arts.

-How much is the fare of the ferry from Seattle to Bainbridge Island?
+How much is the fare for the ferry from Seattle to Bainbridge Island?

-The fare is categorized based on different factors like:
+The fare is categorized based on different factors, such as:

 For adults (19-64 age)–$9.05